 - Written by IELTS Mentor

 According to the Alaska Department of Fish and Game (ADF&G), Alaska's commercial fisheries landed hundreds of thousarids of tonnes of shellfish and herring, and well over a million tones of ground fish (cod, sole, perch and pollock) in 2000.
 The true cultural heart and soul of Alaska's fisheries, "however, is salmon.
-'Salmon,' notes writer Susan Ewing in The Great Alaska Nature Fact book, 4pump through Alaska like blood through a heart, bringing rhythmic, circulating nourishment to land, animals and people.'
-The 'predictable abundance of salmon allowed some native cultures to flourish,' and 'dying spankers" feed bears, eagles, other animals, and ultimately the soil itself' All five species of Pacific salmon - chinook, or king; chum, or dog; Coho, or silver; sockeye, or red; and pink, or humpback - spawn in Alaskan waters, and 90% of all Pacific salmon commercially caught in North America arc produced there.
+'Salmon,' notes writer Susan Ewing in The Great Alaska Nature Factbook, pump through Alaska like blood through a heart, bringing rhythmic, circulating nourishment to land, animals and people.'
+The 'predictable abundance of salmon allowed some native cultures to flourish,' and 'dying spankers* feed bears, eagles, other animals, and ultimately the soil itself' All five species of Pacific salmon - chinook, or king; chum, or dog; Coho, or silver; sockeye, or red; and pink, or humpback-spawn** in Alaskan waters, and 90% of all Pacific salmon commercially caught in North America are produced there.
 Indeed, if Alaska was an independent nation, it would be the largest producer of wild salmon in the world.
 During 2000, commercial catches of Pacific salmon in Alaska exceeded 320,000 tonnes, with an ex-vessel value of over $US260 million.

 The primary reason for such increases is what is known as In-Season Abundance-Based Management'.
 There are biologists throughout the state constantly monitoring adult fish as they show up to spawn.
 The biologists sir. in streamside counting towers, study sonar, watch from aeroplanes, and talk to fishermen.
 The salmon season in Alaska is not pre-set.
 The fishermen know die approximate time of year when they will be allowed to fish, but on any given day, one or more field biologists in a particular area can put a halt to fishing.
 Even sport filing can be brought to a halt It is this management mechanism that has allowed Alaska salmon stocks - and, accordingly, Alaska salmon fisheries - to prosper, even as salmon populations in the rest of the United States arc increasingly considered threatened or even endangered.